 Weinstein speaks a sad statistic: In rich countries, there is an audiologist for every 10,000 people.
 In poor countries, an audiologist serves 1-5 million people.
 To stop that gap, new products, and distribution models have to be developed.

-Together with the Design That Matters, a non-government organization, Cambridge MA will develop a non-profit three solar-powered, body-wear hearing aids located in Solar Year.
+Together with the Design That Matters, a non-government organization, Cambridge MA will develop a non-profit three solar-powered, body-wear hearing aids located in a Solar ear.

 “Just think about reading glasses in a pharmacy,” he explains.
 “We will do the same with hearing aid.
 In developing countries, there are more than 300,000 micro-enterprises who are selling various types of products and services – eye testing, blood pressure test, etc. We are also working with a wonderful German company, Paith Medical, who has developed a language-neutral hearing screening test.
 This tool is also perfect for micro-entrepreneurs because the result will indicate which hearing needs a person and if the person should visit a professional because the results of the test show a more serious problem. “